credential-handler/chapi.io/developers/wallets/native.md

 ### 4. Link users to the registration page from your application

-After this registration page is up and running your mobile application can include a link to it that will open the devices browser to the registration page and allow them to register the wallet as a Credential Handler.
+Your mobile application should include a link to your registration page.
+That link should open the device's default browser and allow them to register the wallet as a Credential Handler.

+Once done, your Wallet should now be enabled to handle various credential related requests from across the Web.

 ## VC Storage